Ever wondered why it costs less to ship a product from China than to send one back?

 Therefore, China's tariffs on US goods are another reason you might have to pay more to ship to China.

-All in all, if you're in ecommerce or dropshipping, be aware that handling refunds and sending them back to China can be more expensive than the other way around!
+All in all, if you're in ecommerce or dropshipping, be aware that handling refunds and sending them back to China can be more expensive than sending them the other way!

 Summary